Fraud is a serious problem!

 Fraud Prevention Plan

-A plan encompasses all of the action items below and is disseminated to key stakeholders, if not all personnel within the organization.
+A plan encompasses all of the action items below and is disseminated to key stakeholders and all personnel within the organization.

 Create a Culture of Integrity